ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/datacenter.md

 ## Argument Reference

- * `name` - (Required) Name or part of the name of an existing Virtual Data Center that you want to search for.
+ * `name` - (Required) Name of an existing Virtual Data Center that you want to search for.
  * `location` - (Optional) Id of the existing Virtual Data Center's location.

 ## Attributes Reference